rust-unofficial/too-many-lists/src/README.md

 ## They're simple and great for teaching!

 Well, yeah.
 You're reading a book dedicated to that premise.
-Well, singly linked lists are pretty simple.
-Doubly linked lists can get kinda gnarly, as we'll see.
+Well, singly-linked lists are pretty simple.
+Doubly-linked lists can get kinda gnarly, as we'll see.